GbrlJennie/8_Tugas-Socket-Programming/README.md

 - client.py : The client file that connects to the chat room and allows the user to send and receive messages.

 ## How to Run the Application
 The application has two main components: the server and the client.
-Follow the instructions below to start each component.

 ### 1. Running the Server
 1. Open a terminal window.